SelgasCano

 Selgascano's work has been exhibited in MoMA, New York City; Bruges Trienal; Guggenheim New York; GA gallery in Tokyo; the MOT(Contemporary Art Museum of Tokyo; the Design Museum of London; the Akademie der Kunste in Berlin; the Tin Sheds Gallery in Sydney; the MIT in Boston; the Venice Biennale in Venice; and the Louisiana Museum in Copenhagen.
 Selgascano was awarded with the Kunstpreis by the Akademie der Künste in Berlin in 2013, as well as the Architects of the Year prize by the German Design Council in Munich.

 Background

 José Selgas was born in Madrid in 1965.
-He graduated from ETSA Madrid in 1992 and has worked with Francesco Venecia in Naples from 1994 to 1995.
+He graduated from ETSA Madrid in 1992 and has worked with Francesco Venezia in Naples from 1994 to 1995.
 He won the Rome Prize in the Spain Academy of Fine Arts in Rome 1997 – 1998.

-Lucía Cano Pinto was born in Madrid in 1965.
+Lucía Cano Pintos was born in Madrid in 1965.
 She graduated from ETSA Madrid in 1992 and has worked with Julio Cano Lasso, her father, from 1997 until 2001.